DiwashRai/Cpp-OrderBook/README.md

 The score that the winning quantcup implementation gets on my machine (ryzen 3600 cpu) is the following:
 ```
-mean(latency) = 117.76, sd(latency) = 91.94
+mean(latency) = 160.45, sd(latency) = 81.30
-You scored 104.85.
+You scored 120.88.
 Try to minimize this.
 ```
-The score that my first implementation gets on the same machine is the following:
+The score that my second implementation gets on the same machine is the following:
 ```
-mean(latency) = 289.34, sd(latency) = 162.10
+mean(latency) = 175.27, sd(latency) = 127.64
-You scored 225.72.
+You scored 151.46.
 Try to minimize this.
 ```

 ## Notes/Summary